estanislaocrivos/advent-of-code/README.md

 # Advent of Code Puzzles Solutions 🦀

-Solutions for Advent of Code puzzles.
-Each year has its own directory with Rust implementations for each day's challenge.
+Solutions for [Advent of Code puzzles](https://adventofcode.com/).
+Each year has its own directory with implementations for each day's challenge.